 What’s missing is a focus on the not-so-fashionable aspects of change management: the hard factors.
 These factors bear three distinct characteristics.

-- Third, and perhaps most important, businesses must be capable of influencing each of those elements of change quickly.
+Third, and perhaps most important, businesses are capable of influencing each of those elements of change quickly.

 Some of the hard factors that affect a transformation initiative are the time necessary to complete it, the number of people required to execute it, and the financial results that intended actions are expected to achieve.
 Research shows that change projects fail to get off the ground when companies neglect the hard factors.
 That doesn’t mean that executives can ignore the soft elements; that would be a grave mistake.
 However, if companies don’t pay attention to the hard issues first, transformation programs will break down before the soft elements come into play.